 The Subsurface Conditions section shall include a general description of the overall site geology based on statewide or local geological maps.
 The section shall also include generalized subsurface profiles based on the Geotechnical Engineer-of-Record (GEOR)'s interpretation of the subsurface investigation.
-These profiles shall be general and do not need to represent every Design Area used in the geotechnical analysis.
 A summary of groundwater conditions observed during the geotechnical investigation shall also be provided.